Rappler: Shutdown order by the Securities and Exchange Commission

+On August 9, 2024, the Court of Appeals Special 7th Division promulgated a July 23 decision overturning the Securities and Exchange Commission's order in 2018 to shut down Rappler on foreign ownership grounds, citing "grave abuse of discretion" and other legal and constitutional violations by the former.
+In effect the CA, in granting Rappler's certiorari and prohibition directed the SEC to restore Rappler, Inc. and Rappler Holdings Corporation's certificate of Incorporation.

 Notable features

 Mood Meter feature

 "Mood Meter" is a web widget embedded on each of Rappler's blogs and articles.
 It appears as colored bubbles showing the way people react to Rappler's stories.
 Readers are prompted to choose their response from eight different emotional reactions.
 The ten stories that received the most reactions in the last 48-hour period would appear on the Mood Navigator.

 The Rappler Mood Meter, which is similar to Facebook Reactions, won the Bronze Medal for Brand Experience at the 2012 Boomerang Awards sponsored by the Internet Media Marketing Association of the Philippines.

 Lighthouse platform

 In 2020, Rappler launched its new content delivery and community engagement platform with several features such as WCAG 2.0 AA compliance, content moderation through topics, live blogs, and premium subscriptions.
 Rappler also allows private use of its new software platform for other organizations.

 Rappler+

 Rappler+ is an exclusive membership program of Rappler launched in 2019.
 Aside from weekly newsletters, members get access to investigative reports, research data, industry reports, and e-books produced by the digital media and investigative journalism firm.